Vinson Massif: Geography

 The Vinson Massif extends between Goodge Col and Branscomb Glacier to the northwest, Nimitz Glacier and Gildea Glacier to the southwest and south, and Dater Glacier and its tributary Hinkley Glacier to the east.
 The southeastern part of the massif ends at Hammer Col, which joins it to the Craddock Massif, of which the highest point is Mount Rutford (4477 m).
 The massif comprises both the high central Vinson Plateau with its few peaks rising to over 4700 m, and several side ridges mostly trending southwest or northeast from the plateau.

 The current height (4892 m) of Mount Vinson was measured by a GPS survey that was conducted by the 2004 Omega Foundation team comprising Damien Gildea of Australia (leader) and Rodrigo Fica and Camilo Rada of Chile.
-Since 1998 and continuing through 2007, the Omega Foundation has placed a GPS receiver on the summit for a suitable period of time to obtain accurate satellite readings.
+From 1998 through at least 2007, the Omega Foundation kept a GPS receiver on the summit for a suitable period of time to obtain accurate satellite readings.